HigherOrderCO/Bend/GUIDE.md

     case _:
       return (gen(d-1, x * 2 + 1), gen(d-1, x * 2))
 ```
-> Note: Bend's type system does not support functions such as the one, but you can still write it.
+> Note: The type of this function can't be expressed with Bend's type system, but we can still write it using `Any`.

 ```python
 def sum(d: u24, t: u24) -> u24: